lunakoly/PolitHack/README.md

 ## Installation
 1. Open *bookmarklet.js* and copy the whole file contents.
-1. Paste them instead of the url of a bookmerklet.
+1. Paste them instead of the url of a bookmark.
 1. Done

 ## Debug access